owulveryck/owulveryck.github.io/content/post/knative-part1.md

 But the diffusion of innovation is conditioned by the ability to develop and run qualitative software that can run reliably.
 We saw in this article that mastering coupling is one of the keys to shit from application development to software engineering.

+**_So, Divide and Conquer?_**

+Dividing the application brings flexibility, but managing the lifecycle of each part **and** the communication between the pieces is the next challenge.
+This is why, in my opinion, people switch from the monolith to the microservice paradigm and vice-versa. _In fine_, it's all about the evaluation of the strength, the total cost of ownership (TCO), and risk analysis.

-A lot of products exist nowadays to facilitate the application of the concepts described in this post.
+The popularity of the microservice architecture is at the origin of a lot of methods and tooling (service-mesh, for example).
+A lot of products exist nowadays to facilitate their applications.
 Some of them are even becoming commodities, thanks to cloud providers.

 In upcoming articles, I will describe an example of AI application development on top of products such as Kubernetes.
 Then I will end this series by showing how a managed version of some service help in managing the TCO of the software.

 Stay tuned!